Jakob Philipp Fallmerayer: Political impact

+Fallmerayer was first among his contemporaries to put forward a ruthless Realpolitik on the Eastern Question and the expansionist designs of Czarist Russia.
+He was a Slavophobe, who ardently supported the Ottoman Empire and "argued vehemently that only a strong Ottoman State could prevent Russian expansion into Western Europe."
+In 1855, during the Crimean War, he submitted an article to his newspaper which the editors refused to publish.
+In this article he stated that the sole fact that the inhabitants of Attica "did not speak Greek but Albanian", was sufficient reason for the Great Powers to choose the Turkish side in the Greek-Turkish conflict.

+Fallmerayer's theory was used as Nazi propaganda in Axis-occupied Greece (1941–1944) during World War II, when it was used as an excuse to commit numerous atrocities against the Greek population.

 Travels

 Upset by the critical reaction to his Morea study, Fallmerayer resolved to travel abroad to collect material for the projected second volume.
 An opportunity presented itself when the Russian Count Alexander Ivanovich Ostermann-Tolstoy arrived in Munich, seeking a learned companion for an eastward journey.
 Fallmerayer applied for and received a year-long leave from his teaching duties, and in August 1831 departed from Munich with Ostermann-Tolstoy.

 The two sailed first from Trieste to Alexandria, planning to arrive in Jerusalem by Christmas.
 Instead they remained in Egypt for nearly a year, leaving for Palestine in the summer of 1832.

 Early in 1833 they sailed for Constantinople by way of Cyprus and Rhodes.
 In November 1833, Fallmerayer finally set foot in the Morea, where the party remained for a month before travelling north to Attica.
 There Fallmerayer claimed he was struck by the preponderance of Arvanitika, an Albanian dialect.
 The party arrived in Italy in February 1834, and returned to Munich in August of the same year.

 Upon his return, Fallmerayer discovered that the Landshut Lyceum had in the meantime been moved to Freising, and that his position had been eliminated.
 Behind this early "retirement" lay Fallmerayer's "known convictions, which, particularly in religious matters, are incompatible with the teaching profession."
 He was instead offered an Ordinarius position as a member of the Bavarian Academy, where his first lecture concerned the "Albanisation" of the population of Attica.
 His lecture was answered with an attack on his theories by Friedrich Wilhelm Thiersch, and the two opposing lectures led to a controversy in Munich academic circles, as well as in the popular press.

 The controversy had a pointedly political dimension, with Thiersch representing the "Idealpolitik" position, according to which Bavaria should support the Greek state, and Fallmerayer advocating a hands-off "Realpolitik."
 This political polemic was further provoked by the preface to the second volume of Fallmerayer's Geschichte, published in 1836, in which he wrote that the Greek War of Independence was a "purely Shqiptarian (Albanian), not a Hellenic Revolution."
 He advocated furthermore the replacement of the German monarchy in Greece by a native regime.